 Note: Not all food allergies can be accommodated for this course.

 Field trips: This course includes a three-day trip to the city of Matera, a city awarded European Capital of Culture in 2019.
-Students will also participate in a workshop at the Espresso Academy of Mokaflor in Florence, an overnight trip to Perugia and Assisi and tours of local wineries and food producers.
-The cost of these trips is CAD$965 paid to U of T for return bus transportation to all sites, one night hotel accommodation in Assisi, all entrance fees, tours, guides and one dinner.
+Students will also participate in a workshop at the Espresso Academy of Mokaflor in Florence, visit Perugia and Deruta and tour local wineries and food producers.
+The cost of these trips is CAD$1250 paid to U of T for return bus transportation to all sites, two night hotel accommodation in Matera, all entrance fees, tours, guides and one dinner.

 Click here to see other courses in Italy.